sharunnd/sharunnd/README.md

 </p>

-- 🔭 I’m currently learning Full-stack web development at Masai School
+- 🔭 I’m currently working at Ripik.AI in the position of Frontent Engineer

 - 💬 Ask me about Data Structures and Algorithms, JavaScript, React, Redux and MongoDB